easonyang1996/CS-CO/README.md

 # Citation

+Please use below to cite this paper if you find our work useful in your research.

 **Yang, P.**, Hong, Z., Yin, X., Zhu, C., Jiang, R. (2021).
 Self-supervised Visual Representation Learning for Histopathological Images.
 In: , et al. Medical Image Computing and Computer Assisted Intervention – MICCAI 2021.
 MICCAI 2021.
 Lecture Notes in Computer Science(), vol 12902.
 Springer, Cham. https://doi.org/10.1007/978-3-030-87196-3_5